kaikai-11/CHMSC-Student-Management-System/README.md

 When you click "add client",
 ![image](https://user-images.githubusercontent.com/56795018/221333339-79de63bb-6abf-4eed-ba3a-3a1aadddcd39.png)

-enter a XSS script in each of the input box,such as "<script>alert(document.cookie)</script>",it will expose cookie.
+enter a XSS script in the first four input boxes,such as "<script>alert(document.cookie)</script>",it will expose cookie.
 ![image](https://user-images.githubusercontent.com/56795018/221333584-a8c81a1c-9392-4a6e-b454-1ff1298398c0.png)

 click add,and you will obtain its cookie.